w3c/geolocation/README.md

 ## Examples of usage

-This HTTPs-only API exposes a namespace (`geolocation`) with a couple of useful methods:
+This HTTPs-only API exposes the `navigator.geolocation` object with a couple of useful methods:

 - `.getCurrentPosition(successCallback, [errorCallback, options])` - "one shot" position request
 - `.watchPosition(successCallback, [errorCallback, options])` - Watch a position and get notified of any changes.